GoodAI/goodai-ltm/README.md

 In addition, GoodAI-LTM provides transparent chunking.
 Chunking is not provided in Chroma and requires a separate utility class in LangChain.

-GoodAI-LTM comes with additional features - query and memory rewriting, passage reranking, and custom embeddings - that can improve performance for some use cases.
+The library comes with additional features - query and memory rewriting, passage reranking, and custom embeddings - that can improve performance for some use cases.

+GoodAI-LTM combines a very simple interface to get you started quickly with advanced capabilities that let you optimize performance for your application.

 ## Installation